-Clouds play an important role in the climate system, and can warn us of what lies ahead.
+Clouds play an essential role in the climate system and warn us of what lies ahead.
 Learn how to identify cloud types.

 Clouds provide shade, store water, and distribute heat from the equator to the poles.
-Their mechanisms are still not completely known, but their relevance to the earth's balance is unquestionable.
+Their mechanisms are still not entirely known, but their relevance to the earth's balance is unquestionable.

-The World Meteorological Organization (WMO) created an International Cloud Atlas that recognizes ten types of cloud.
+The World Meteorological Organization (WMO) created an International Cloud Atlas that recognizes ten types of clouds.

-The cloud names are the result of a combination of Latin prefixes and suffixes.
+The cloud names result from a combination of Latin prefixes and suffixes.
 Can you identify these clouds in your skies?

 Cumulonimbus (Cb)

-Huge cloud tower, sometimes with anvil.
+Huge cloud tower, sometimes with an anvil shape.
 Possible thunderstorm.

 Cumulus (Cu)